Ajeet-kumar-07/DataAnalystProjects/Excels/coffee/readme.md

 - **Main README**: This file provides project overview and setup instructions
 - **Coffee README**: See `coffee/readme.md` for coffee-specific analysis details

-## Contributing

-To contribute to this project:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## License

-This project is for educational and analytical purposes.
-Please ensure you have appropriate permissions for any data used in analysis.

-## Support

-For questions or issues related to this project:
-- Review the documentation files
-- Check the Excel files for embedded comments and instructions
-- Contact the project maintainer for additional support

----

-**Last Updated**: December 2024
 **Project Type**: SQL Data Analysis
 **Primary Focus**: Coffee Industry Analytics